 “A Remembrance of the Holocaust in Hungary: 70th Anniversary Exhibition”

 Venue: 1st Floor, Conference Building (registration required to attend opening)

 Time: 6:00 p.m. to 8:00 p.m.

 This exhibition presents a historical account of the Holocaust in Hungary in observance of the 70th anniversary of the deportation and extermination of the Hungarian Jews.
 Partners include: the Permanent Mission of Hungary to the United Nations, Lantos Foundation for Human Rights and Justice; the Hungarian American Coalition; the Hungary Initiatives Foundation and the Carl Lutz Foundation.
 Peter Launsky-Tieffenthal, Under-Secretary-General for Communications and Public Information, delivered remarks.
-The exhibition will be available for viewing through 31 January 2014.

 Monday, 27 January 2014